Interview with Hayat after the Global Forum on Migration and Development

 The main purpose of the event was to discuss youth-specific challenges in regards to migration and development around the world.
 It was a platform to bring like-minded people together and stay connected after the event too.
 Young people were broken up into groups to discuss different issues.

 The event included representatives from UNICEF, the Global Forum on Migration and Development (GFMD), and UNHCR I believe.

 4. Why do you think it is important for young people to attend events like these?

 Migrant and refugee voices must be heard and they must be involved in decision-making processes.
-Youth and Children make one-third of the international migrant population and we should be included to speak and advocate on issues matters most to us.
+Youth and Children make up one-third of the international migrant population and we should be included to speak and advocate on issues that matter most to us.
 I participated in the UNMGCY Youth Forum because I want to voice the issues important to me and other young people and a topic which I am passionate about.
-I want to raise the concerns and voices of voiceless people.
+I wanted to raise the concerns and voices of those who are voiceless.
 I wanted to ensure that we are included.
 The phrase that exemplifies this for me is “Nothing about us without us.”
 Young people need to be part of the conversations and decisions that affect them.

 5. Were you attending as a representative of an organisation? (or in what capacity were you attending the event?)

 I had multiple hats on.
 I was the part of the organising team of the Youth Forum at GFMD and also a participant.
 I was also there attending as a representative from the International Detention Coalition (IDC) and I firmly believe no one should be detained no matter what and that there are alternatives to detention.